-The flavours in the Vegan Mushroom & Almond Pâté are amazing, especially when chilled overnight!
+The flavours in the Vegan Mushroom & Almond Pâté are amazing, even more so when chilled overnight!

 It will keep in the fridge for 2-3 days, making it a perfect dish to make ahead over the Christmas period.
 And will make a perfect starter for Christmas Lunch!